Pertinent Colorado Marijuana Law Provisions

 Stores: Adults must have a valid form of government issued photo ID to purchase marijuana and marijuana-infused products.
 The State of Colorado allows marijuana stores to operate from 8:00am to 12:00am (midnight).
 Cities may implement more restrictive hours however.
-Always check with local authorities.
+Always call in advance to be sure.
 Many retail stores accept cash only.

 Public Use: It is illegal to consume marijuana openly and “in plain sight” or publicly in such places as on streets, public sidewalks, and public parks.
 It is legal to consume marijuana in a private hotel room so long as the business permits it and smoking is otherwise allowed.
 As with tobacco, smoking marijuana in any indoor location is subject to the Colorado Clean Indoor Air Act.
 Since marijuana is still illegal under federal law, it cannot be used on federal lands including National Parks, National Forests, and Ski Slopes.

-Labeling Requirements: All retail and medical marijuana products must use the following symbols on packaging.
-These symbols are meant to warn those persons who can’t read English that the packaging contains marijuana.
+Labeling Requirements: All retail and medical marijuana products must use the following universal symbol on packaging.
+The symbol is meant to warn those persons who can’t read English that the packaging contains marijuana.

-Carrying Limit: Colorado residents can purchase and carry up to one ounce of retail marijuana.
-House Bill 1261, effective June 10, 2016, now allows non-residents to purchase and carry up to an ounce.
-A Medical Marijuana Center is prohibited from selling more than two ounces of Medical Marijuana or its equivalent in Marijuana-Infused Product to any patient who has not registered that Medical Marijuana Center as its primary center and the patient has a physician’s approval to purchase greater than two ounces at a time.
+Carrying Limit: Adults 21 and over may purchase and carry up to one ounce of retail marijuana.
+A Medical Marijuana Center is prohibited from transferring more than two ounces of Medical Marijuana to any patient who has not registered that Medical Marijuana Center as its primary center and the patient has a physician’s approval to purchase greater than two ounces at a time.

 Driving: It is illegal to drive within the State of Colorado under the influence of alcohol, or any drug, including marijuana.
 Users who are found to have 5 ng/ml (nanogram per milliliter) or more of THC within their bloodstream can be charged with a DUI.
 It is illegal for drivers and passengers to consume intoxicants, like alcohol and marijuana while driving, or to have an open alcohol container or marijuana package in the vehicle.